rampreethamkanchi/project-based-learning/README.md

 ### Vision
 Initially, I started it for practicing working with APIs, but I could'nt find standard practice projects which will give enough experience.
 So I thought if crowd sourced ratings and suggesions can be in a place, learning anything will be easy.

+We will build frontend first and then start backend